Splidejs/splide/README.md

 ## Support Splide

-Please support Splide to help me to maintain the project if you like it!
+Please support the project if you like it!
 - [GitHub Sponsors](https://github.com/sponsors/NaotoshiFujita)

 ## Features